Electoral division of Goyder

 However, in 2005, a string of factors caused a massive swing to the Labor Party—sparking memories of what had happened in the safe ALP seat of MacDonnell in 1997.
 In May, barely over a month before the election, the CLP expelled Maley over disagreements and a later dropped domestic violence order.
 While he decided not to run as an independent, he harshly criticised the CLP and urged his supporters to vote for Labor.
 In addition, prominent Litchfield Shire President Mary Walshe ran as an independent, and while she did not poll anywhere well as she had hoped, she directed her preferences to Labor candidate Ted Warren.
 The campaign of the CLP candidate, Keith Phasey, was further harmed when the media reported that his wife had been questioned by a Western Australian inquiry into the deaths of several cancer patients, leading to a police raid on the home eight days before the election, although the police had been careful to distance Phasey himself from the investigation.
 Finally, this came against the backdrop of a very large swing to the ALP across the Territory, which also resulted in Opposition Leader Denis Burke losing his very safe seat of Brennan.

 In the end, the combination of factors saw the previously very safe CLP seat delivered to the ALP, with Warren narrowly defeating Phasey and becoming the first ALP member in the electorate's history.
 The final result was not known for several days after the election.
 However, a redistribution ahead of the 2008 election made the seat notionally CLP, and the seat reverted to form when Warren was soundly defeated by Kezia Purick of the CLP.
 Purick consolidated the CLP hold on the seat in 2012, and was elected as Speaker.
 She left the CLP to become an independent in July 2015, and easily retained the seat as an independent in 2016 and 2020.
-In 2024 CLP candidate Andrew Mackay won the seat.
+In 2024, on her retirement, CLP candidate Andrew Mackay won the seat.